 Potential converts are always welcome.
 We have a very experienced and caring team of mentors and teachers who guide and support potential converts on their pathway to becoming Jewish.

 The synagogue is a Beit HaKnesset, a meeting place.
-In Jewish tradition, food is likely to be a centre-piece!
-Snacks are often available after services as we chat and catch up - and get to know new people.
-We hold a hugely popular Communal Seder (Passover meal), monthly Friday evening dinners, a Jewish Book Group, and occasional quiz nights, dinner/dances and other one-off events.
+In Jewish tradition, food is likely to be a centre-piece especially after services as we chat and catch up - and get to know new people.
+We hold a hugely popular Communal Seder (Passover meal), monthly Friday evening dinners, have active themed social groupa as well as occasional quiz nights and other one-off events.